enerqi/sublime-blog/content/blog/types-fp/index.md

 method in place to "hide" it (not that python has a lot of access control mechanisms).
 Optionally we put a property accessor in place, whereas with the plain new type there was no accessing required.
 Dataclasses don't make it easier as they are syntactic sugar for generating classes.
 So, I'd stick with a simple new type and `make_email_address` creating function.
-As the python language primitives are all immutable we also don't need to worry about mutability with a new type in python.
-We'd consider using the `frozen=True` (immutable) dataclass parameter if trying to use immutable data and pure functions.
+As the python language primitives are all immutable we often don't need to worry about mutability with a new type in python.
+We'd consider using the `frozen=True` (immutable) dataclass parameter if trying to use immutable data and dataclasses.

 ## Reference vs Value Types